 I scoured various recipes and took inspiration from a few, particularly this one in terms of technique preparing the beet and mushroom, to come up with something that I felt would have good flavor and texture without being overly complicated.
 Beetroot and black beans felt like a great basis for something that feels like a proper burger, that just happens to be vegetarian, which is what I was going for.

-How to make these beet and black bean burgers
+How to make this black bean beet burger

 I'll be honest, you have a little bit of preparation for these.
 Plus, using the oven might be the last thing you want to do when it's warm (at least in my house).
 However, it's not on for long and I'm afraid it is really the only way I can think to both pre-cook and dry out the mushrooms and beetroot.
 Doing this really helps both the overall consistency and flavor of the end burger.

-In the meantime, though, I hope you'll give these delicious beet and black bean burgers a try.
+In the meantime, though, I hope you'll give these delicious veggie burgers a try.
 We enjoyed them with some homemade guacamole which was a great match.
 I'd originally thought the burgers might be a bit dry so the guacamole would balance that out.
 When thankfully that wasn't the case, it was a lucky discovery that the flavor worked so well too.
 I think they'd also be good with a mix of guacamole and the chipotle cream I made for tacos, if you want to spice it up a bit.

 Try these other twists on burgers: